Brendan Rodgers Player Props: Rockies vs. Brewers

 |0

-- The Brewers pitching staff ranked third in MLB last season with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 15th in the league.

-- The Brewers had a 3.85 team ERA that ranked 12th among all MLB pitching staffs.
+- The Brewers' 4.02 team ERA ranks 11th among all league pitching staffs.

-- Brewers pitchers combined to surrender 190 total home runs at a rate of 1.2 per game (25th in the league).
+- Brewers pitchers combine to surrender 144 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- In his most recent outing on Tuesday against the Washington Nationals, the righty tossed six innings, allowing three earned runs while surrendering six hits.
+- His most recent time out came on Wednesday against the Washington Nationals, when the left-hander tossed four innings, surrendering one earned run while allowing three hits.

+- The 36-year-old has put up an ERA of 3.01, with 6.4 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.